edamontology/edamontologyDocs/technical_details.rst

 http://edamontology.org/topic_0121

 These identifiers (and the URLs) persist between versions: a given identifier and URI are guaranteed to continue identifying the same concept.
-This does **not** imply that terms, definitions and other information remains constant, but the IDs *will* remain essentially true to the original concept.
+This does *not* imply that terms, definitions and other information remains constant, but the IDs *will* remain essentially true to the original concept.

 Occasionally, concepts become *deprecated* - designated as not being recommended for use.
 Deprecated concepts also persist; they are removed and will maintain their identifier and URI.
-A replacement concept, or suggested replacement is given for all deprecated concepts; see the rules on `deprecatation <http://edamontologydocs.readthedocs.io/en/latest/editors_guide.html#deprecating-concepts>`_
+A replacement concept, or suggested replacement is given for all deprecated concepts.
+EDAM developers adhere to rules on `deprecatation <http://edamontologydocs.readthedocs.io/en/latest/editors_guide.html#deprecating-concepts>`_.